FhmDmi/Eegle.jl/docs/src/Tutorials/Tutorial Machine Learning 2.md

 # Tutorial ML 2

-A common task in [BCI](@ref "Acronyms") reasearch is to test a machine learning model (MLM) on a large amount of real data.
+A common task in [BCI](@ref "Acronyms") research is to test a machine learning model (MLM) on a large amount of real data.
 This tutorial uses the FII-BCI corpus in [NY format](@ref) as an example.

 The tutorial shows how to